Do love and murder mix?

 Private eye Harry Bittercress must catch a killer who strikes every Christmas, targeting members of one hapless family.
 Harry’s best clue is a cryptic poem, perhaps penned by the killer, maybe a fellow family member.
 Can Harry decipher it?
 Of course not.
 He has no knack for that.

 But his wife Cardamine does.
 She’s a whiz at decryption, having studied at Bletchley Park, the British Government’s codebreaking headquarters.
-But can she do so in time?
-If not, someone in the family is doomed.
+But can she unravel it in time?
+If not, someone in that family is doomed.
 Meanwhile, each of them frets, “Will I be next?”

 HARRY GETS WIND OF MURDER